Please call Megan Cherry, Administrative Specialist, at 847.926.1045. She can advise you of your hearing date and time.

 When do I have to pay my fine by?

-Your fine is due immediately following the hearing and can be paid to the Finance Clerk in the back of the room or the Finance Window in the lobby.
+Your fine is due immediately following the hearing.
 Failure to pay will result in your judgment being sent to collections.

 What happens if I am unable to pay?